The Ultimate Guide to: The Quilter Nations Series

 Australia

-Australia, the Land Down Under, is ready to make their mark on the 2024 Autumn Nations Series, bringing their unique blend of flair and physicality to the competition.
+Australia, the Land Down Under, is ready to make its mark on the 2024 Quilter Nations Series, bringing its unique blend of flair and physicality to the competition.

 Star Player: Harry Wilson – The young backrower is a huge asset for Australia, and he’s well-known for his versatility and ability to play multiple positions in the back row.